linode/docs/docs/applications/configuration-management/how-to-use-linode-packer-builder/index.md

 ### Deploy a Linode with your New Image

-1. Issue the following curl command to deploy a 1GB Nanode to the us-east datacenter using your new Image to your Linode account.
-Ensure you replace `private/7550080` with your own Linode Image's Id and assign your own `root_pass` and `label`.
+1. Issue the following curl command to deploy a 1GB Nanode to the us-east data center using your new Image to your Linode account.
+Ensure you replace `private/7550080` with your own Linode Image's ID and assign your own `root_pass` and `label`.

         curl -H "Content-Type: application/json" \
           -H "Authorization: Bearer $TOKEN" \